bwp91/homebridge-deebot/.github/ISSUE_TEMPLATE.md

----
-name: 🚨 Problem/Bug Alert
-about: The plugin isn't working as expected or it's showing an error.
-title: ''
-labels: ''
-assignees: ''

----

 <!-- PLEASE READ BEFORE POSTING A NEW ISSUE
+ → If you are giving feedback or requesting a new feature then feel free to ignore this template.
-   → Please use this template as well as you can.
+ → If you are experiencing an issue with the plugin then please use this template as well as you can.
  → Things that may seem unimportant to you are often helpful in finding the cause of the issue.
 -->

 ### What issue do you have?
 Please be as thorough and explicit as possible.